How to Say "coil" in Spanish

 Examples

-I bought a coil of wire for my garden.
+I need a coil of cable for the electrical installation.

 Necesito un rollo de papel de regalo para envolver el libro.